Wilfred/trifle/docs/Numbers.md

 # Numbers

-Trifle supports integers and floats.
+Trifle supports integers, fractions and floats.

 Integer literals are made from digits.
 Example integers are `0`, `1234` and `-999999`.
 You may also use underscores to group digits, e.g. `1_000_000`.

+Fractions literals are digits with a forward slash.
+Example fractions are `1/2`, `6/5` and `1/1_000`.

 Float literals are made from digits and a single decimal point.
 Example floats are `1.1` and `0.123`.
 As with integers, you can